RooHTaylor/PHP-Course/Introduction to PHP and MySQL (handout).md

 ?>
 ```

 This code will only execute once.
-Once the condition is checked it will prove false and not execute again.
-Do-while loops also support the conditional break statement.
-The break statement will end execution of the loop code and proceed with the rest of the script.
+Once the condition is checked it will prove false and not execute again. `do` ... `while` loops also support the conditional `break` statement.
+The `break` statement will end execution of the loop code and proceed with the rest of the script.

-## For ##
+## `for` ##

-For loops are one of the most complex loop types.
-For loops evaluate/execute three expressions as they run, and can be used any number of ways.
+`for` loops are one of the most complex loop types. `for` loops evaluate/execute three expressions as they run, and can be used any number of ways.

-The first expression is evaluated/executed once at the beginning of the for loop.
+The first expression is evaluated/executed once at the beginning of the `for` loop.
 The second expression is evaluated at the beginning of each loop iteration.
 If it evaluates to true, the loop continues; otherwise the loop ends.
 The third expression is evaluated/executed at the end of each loop iteration.
 Each of the expression groups can have multiple expressions separated by a comma, or they can be left empty.
 If the second expression is left empty it defaults to true and the loop will run indefinitely.

-For loops also support the break statement, to end execution at any point during the iteration.
+`for` loops also support the `break` statement, to end execution at any point during the iteration.

 ``` {.php .numberLines}
 <?php